Refusal to reassess appeal — the platform drafts your Tribunal pack | EHCP Clarity

 Submit within the deadline

-Register your appeal with the SEND Tribunal within 2 months of the LA's decision, or 1 month from your mediation certificate date.
+Register your appeal with the SEND Tribunal within 2 months of the local authority's decision, or 1 month from your mediation certificate date.

 4. 4